ankitasingh001/Spam_classify_using_VAD/README.md

 # Methodology

 Voice activity detection (VAD) refers to the task of determining whether a signal contains speech or not.
 It is thus a binary decision.
 For an input signal x, our objective is to determine whether it is speech or not.
-We express the VAD algorithm as a function y=VAD(x), where the desired target output is,
+We express the VAD algorithm as a function y=VAD(x), where the desired target output is, y = 0 if only noise else y= 1

 # DataSets
 ## Libri-Speech Dataset: